TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-29-how-to-add-visbility-to-338-class-constants-in-25-seconds.md

 ## Private or Protected?

-The easy question is: how to decide if the constant is `private` or `protected`?
-The private constant is used solely by the class it's being defined in.
+The easy question is: **how to decide if the constant is `private` or `protected`?**

+* The private constant is used solely by the class it's being defined in.
 Not anywhere else.

-The protected constant can be used by the class, the child, or the parent (not the best practice).
+* The protected constant can be used by the class, the child, or the parent (not the best practice).

 <br>

 Once we have this straightforward algorithm to decide on, we only have to apply it to 338 constants in our project.

-The hard question is: How can we automate this to apply it to any project with any number of constants?
+The hard question is: **How can we automate this to apply it to any project with any number of constants?**

 <br>

 ## Rule of Thumb: private by default

-My approach is straightforward - battle-testing.
+My approach is straightforward: battle-testing.
 I go to the project, make all constants `private` with PHPStorm Find & Replace, and see what goes wrong.
-In production?
+In the production?
 No, I take the safe path instead.
-I run PHPStan and see reported errors like:
+I **run PHPStan and see reported errors** like:

 ```bash
 Access to private constant SOME_CONSTANT of class App\SomeClass.